dice-project/DICER/README.md

 http://dynamicgmf.sourceforge.net

 You can download the 0.2.1 version (direct binary download url ()).
-Unzip the downloaded file and copy and paste extracted .jar into the "plugins" folder of your Eclipse installation.
+Unzip the downloaded file and copy and paste extracted .jar into the "dropins" folder of your Eclipse installation.

 The plugin requires the following additional Eclipse plugins: